metasfresh/metasfresh-documentation/_installation_collection/EN/How_do_I_setup_the_metasfresh_stack_using_Docker.md

         - "ES_JAVA_OPTS=-Xms128M -Xmx256m"
       restart: always
 ```

 ## Making the reports visible for editing purposes
 If you want to make the reports contained in the metasfresh app Docker image editable, you first have to move them outside as a volume in the `docker-compose.yml`.

 ```
 # Added new reports volume to be able to
-# to customize the Jasper Reports files
+# customize the Jasper Reports files
   volumes:
     - ./volumes/app/reports:/opt/metasfresh/reports:rw
     - ./volumes/app/log:/opt/metasfresh/log:rw